floooh/floooh.github.io/_posts/2018-06-02-one-year-of-c.md

-In the beginning it was more of an experiment: I wanted to see how much I would miss some of the more useful C++ features (for instance namespaces, function overloading, 'simple' template code for containers, ...), and if it is possible to write non-trivial codebases in C without going mad.
+In the beginning it was more of an experiment: I wanted to see how much I would miss some of the more useful C++ features (for instance namespaces, function overloading, 'simple' template code for containers, ...), and whether it is possible to write non-trivial codebases in C without going mad.

 Here are all the github projects I wrote in C: